Today’s blog post is about – how to personalize Christmas gift wrap using wide washi tapes.

 My little nephew seemed to understand when I told him to be careful when opening his Christmas present so that he won’t cut the gift itself.
 Plus, I hope he took some time to appreciate this “creative” personalized Christmas gift wrap before he opens and not destroys and tears the papers.
 Haha!

-Since I gave this to him a few days earlier before Christmas, I also said to him please only open his gift on the day.
+Since I gave this to him a few days before Christmas, I also told him please only open his gift on the day.
 He went to the calendar to show me and nodded!

 Thank you for reading!
 Hope you like this quick and easy Christmas gift wrap and use whatever you have to create your very own version.